Tednoob17/Final-HackerLab2023/README.md

 ------------------------------------------
  🇺🇸
-The HackerLab is a competition organized in [Benin](https://fr.wikipedia.org/wiki/B%C3%A9nin) according to the format of the game “[Capture the Flag](https://fr.wikipedia.org /wiki/Wargame_(hacking))” bringing together Beninese specialists and enthusiasts of [cybersecurity](https://fr.wikipedia.org/wiki/Cybers%C3%A9curit%C3%A9) who confront each other through a diverse range of challenges covering various topics.
+The HackerLab is a competition organized in [Benin](https://fr.wikipedia.org/wiki/B%C3%A9nin) according to the format of the game [Capture the Flag](https://fr.wikipedia.org/wiki/Wargame_(hacking)) bringing together Beninese specialists and enthusiasts of [cybersecurity](https://fr.wikipedia.org/wiki/Cybers%C3%A9curit%C3%A9) who confront each other through a diverse range of challenges covering various topics.

 ## 👨‍💻